ansonchf/Webcrawler_property/README.md

 # Webcrawler_property

-## web scraping to retrieve information from Zoopla and Rightmove
+### The goal is to use web scraping to retrieve information from Zoopla and Rightmove